dvidelabs/flatcc/doc/binary-format.md

 can be used to handle NULL values differently from default or missing values.

+A deprecated field is a schema construct.
+The binary format either stores a table field, or it does not.

-A deprecated field should be treated as not available, as in no way to read the value as opposed to returning a default value.
+A deprecated field should be treated as not available, as in no way to read the value as opposed to returning a default value regardless of whether the field is present or not.
 If they for some reason are made accessible the verifier must also understand and verify these fields.

+A deprecated field also cannot be written to a new buffer, although if it against guidelines remains possible to do so, it should be done as if the field was not deprecated.

 Structs cannot have default values and cannot have deprecated fields in stadard FlatBuffers.
 FlatCC supports marking a struct field as